bricolages/bricolage-streaming-preprocessor/README.md

 # Release Note

+## version 1.17.0
+- [new] Ignores incoming streams that have invalid name.
+- [new] Ignores incoming columns that have invalid name.

 ## version 1.16.1
 - [new] Drops too long JSON rows (>4MB) not to stop Redshift loading (COPY).